Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Results

 \subsection{Population-level analysis}

-Next, we performed baseline analyses to investigate the population-level effects of physical fatigue and cognitive task performance on gait.
-Two-way repeated measures ANOVA indicated very small effects induced by physical fatigue or cognitive task performance.
-The main effects of physical fatigue for both stride length and stride time had an effect size of 0.01 or less (stride length: F(1,15)~=~5.86, p~=~0.03, $\eta^{2}$~=~0.01; stride time: F(1,15)~=~2.56, p~=~0.13, $\eta^{2}$~=~$7.5\times10^{-3}$).
-Main effects of cognitive task performance were moderate, with 0.15 and 0.20 for stride length and stride time, respectively (stride length: F(1,15)~=~18.46, p~=~$6.4\times10^{-4}$, $\eta^{2}$~=~0.15; stride time: F(1,15)~=~21.14, p~=~$3.5\times10^{-4}$, $\eta^{2}$~=~0.20).
-No significant interaction effects were found (p~=~0.77 for stride length, and p~=~0.99 for stride times).
-See Table~\ref{tab:stats_ANOVA} for a summary of the ANOVA results.
+Next, we performed baseline analyses to investigate the population-level effects of physical fatigue and cognitive task on gait.
+Two-way repeated measures ANOVA indicated very small effects induced by physical fatigue.
+The main effects of physical fatigue on stride length and stride time had a generalized eta-squared effect size of 0.01 or less (stride length: F(1,15)~=~5.86, p~=~0.03, $\eta^{2}$~=~0.01; stride time: F(1,15)~=~2.56, p~=~0.13, $\eta^{2}$~=~$8.5\times10^{-3}$).
+The main effects of cognitive task were moderate, with generalized eta-squared effect sizes 0.15 and 0.20 for stride length and stride time, respectively (stride length: F(1,15)~=~18.46, p~=~$6.4\times10^{-4}$, $\eta^{2}$~=~0.16; stride time: F(1,15)~=~21.14, p~=~$3.5\times10^{-4}$, $\eta^{2}$~=~0.22).
+No statistically significant interaction effects were found (p~=~0.77 for stride length, and p~=~0.99 for stride time).
+Table~\ref{tab:stats_ANOVA} summarizes the ANOVA results.